jeremyckahn/shifty/README.md

 Shifty is in known to be use in the following projects/sites:

+  * [Rekapi](https://github.com/jeremyckahn/rekapi)  Shifty is a core component of Rekapi, a higher-level tool that allows developers to easily create and manage complex animations.
   * [Galaxy Nexus Landing Page](http://www.google.com/nexus/).
 Shifty was used to create animations bound to the browser's scroll event.
   * [Morf.js](https://github.com/joelambert/morf), by [Joe Lambert](https://github.com/joelambert).
 Morf.js is a CSS3 Transition utility.
 It lets you define your own easing formulas, but also take advantage of hardware acceleration provided by Webkit browsers.
 Morf.js uses Shifty to calculate keyframe states.
   * [html-timeline](https://github.com/Instrument/html-timeline), by [Thomas Reynolds](https://github.com/tdreyno).
 This project acts as a wrapper for Shifty that animates HTML elements as you scroll the page.
 Written in CoffeeScript!